 51 Cf. Assiniboine & Sioux Tribes of Fort Peck Indian Rsrv. v.
-Bd. of Oil & Gas Conservation of State of Mont., 792 F.2d 782, 794-95 (9th Cir.
-1986) (reversing trial court's holding that Secretary of Interior could delegate his authority to outside board, "an entity that has no independent jurisdiction" or "independent authority over the subject matter," absent "clear proof of legislative intent to relieve the Secretary of ... his duties" under relevant enabling statute because Secretary, though Bureau of Land Management, could simply have "approv[ed] Board orders without meaningful independent review").
+Bd. of Oil & Gas Conservation of 24 State of Mont., 792 F.2d 782, 794-95 (9th Cir.
+1986) (reversing trial court's holding that Secretary of Interior could delegate his authority to outside board, "an entity that has no independent

-Third, the delay and uncertainty posed by this condition in all likelihood could severely chill the State's future clean energy development.
-These practical obstacles will make it impossible for Scout, and future project developers, to determine project viability, negotiate energy off-take or sale agreements, secure necessary project financing, develop any realistic construction timeline, or even determine whether any SCA amendments are necessary.52 An SCA is of little use when it does not make clear where a project can be built or when that determination will be made because the certificate holder cannot move forward with final engineering or construction planning or even secure financing without that information.

-9 Fourth, the recommendation will present an administrative nightmare for the Council itself.
-The Council's PTAG measures-which place not just minor details but final Project 10 design in the hands of non-Councilmembers and require Council approval of highly technical 11 biological findings-go beyond any past TAC practice.
+25 jurisdiction" or "independent authority to outside board, an entity that has no independent interview interview independent authority over the subject matter," absent "clear proof of legislative interview the Secretary of ... his duties" under relevant enabling statute because Secretary, chill the State's future clean energy development.
+These practical obstacles will make it 2 impossible for Scout, and future project developers, to determine project viability, negotiate 3 energy off-take or sale agreements, secure necessary project financing, develop any realistic 4 construction timeline, or even determine whether any SCA amendments are necessary.52 An 5 SCA is of little use when it does not make clear where a project can be built or when that 6 determination will be made because the certificate holder cannot move forward with final 7 8 engineering or construction planning or even secure financing without that information.
+9 Fourth, the recommendation will present an administrative nightmare for the Council 10 11 itself.
+The Council's PTAG measures-which place not just minor details but final Project design in the hands of non-Councilmembers and require Council approval of highly technical biological findings-go beyond any past TAC practice.
 In so doing, this approach risks 12 derailing the Council's monthly meetings for several years to come.
 Administering the PTAG 13 and prolonging the decision-making that should be finalized in the SCA will bog down 14 approval of other much-needed proposed renewable energy projects by taking up valuable 15 EFSEC staff and Council time.
-By omitting the complicating interim discretionary approval process of the PTAG and issuing clearer criteria, the Applicant, with Council staff's help, could 17 develop viability determination applications, and EFSEC could review and approve or deny 18 19 them, without risking hundreds of interim decisions requiring Council approval.
+By omitting the complicating interim discretionary approval 16 process of the PTAG and issuing clearer criteria, the Applicant, with Council staff's help, could 17 develop viability determination applications, and EFSEC could review and approve or deny 18 19 them, without risking hundreds of interim decisions requiring Council approval.